 A TA-55 computer system monitors the smoke and heat sensors, fire-alarm pull boxes, and drop box push-button alarms located throughout TA-55.
 Fire-alarm pull boxes and/or drop box push-button alarms are located in the vicinity of the waste management units addressed in this permit.
 Fire-alarm pull boxes may be used by personnel to activate a local fire alarm when a fire or other emergency is discovered.
 Fire-alarm pull boxes are located in TA-55-4, Room 401, and throughout the basement in the vicinity of the container storage management units.
 The equipment includes portable eyewash stations and safety showers.
 Eyewash stations and safety showers are located in Room 401 and throughout the basement of TA-55-4.
-Eyewash stations are also located on the Container Storage Pad and outside on the south side of TA-55-4 near TA-55-185.
-Safety showers are readily available in the following locations: TA-55-4, Room 401; in the basement of TA-55-4; on the Container Storage Pad; and outside on the south side of the south side of TA-55-4.
+Eyewash stations are also located on the Container Storage Pad and outside on the south side of TA-55-4.
+Room 401; in the basement of TA-55-4; on the Container Storage Pad; and outside on the south side of TA-55-4.
 SDS provide useful exposure information and are available in Room 401 and in the basement of TA-55-4.